nineteendo/jsonyx/docs/source/json-path-spec.rst

 integer
 ^^^^^^^

-An integer is a signed decimal number.
+An integer is a signed whole number.

 .. container:: highlight